Baking Emergency: 11 Signs Something Is Wrong and What to Do About It

-Cause: Too much air, too much leavener or both.
+Cause: There is too much air, too much leavener, or both.
 Unlike a cheesecake, cake has a leavener in the mix.
 Meaning this problem could have a twofold cause, compounding the issue if both are in play.
-Over mixing creates too much air and improperly measuring could mean too much leavener.
+Over mixing creates too much air, and improperly measuring could mean too much leavener.

 - Correctly measure your leavener.
 Measuring spoons should always measure leveled amounts, never heaping (unless directed to specifically).